Pimmz/Project-1/testing.md/testing.md

 It's very important to document any bugs you've discovered while developing the project.
 Make sure to include any necessary steps you've implemented to fix the bug(s) as well.

-For JavaScript and Python applications, it's best to screenshot the errors to include them as well.

 **PRO TIP**: screenshots of bugs are extremely helpful, and go a long way!